 The DiMenna Children's History Museum and the Audubon’s Birds of America Focus Gallery remain temporarily closed to visitors.
 Coat check is also not available.

 Yes, the NYHistory Store is open with enhanced cleaning protocols in place.
 You can also continue to shop at the online store.

 Is there food available?

 Parliament Espresso and Coffee Bar is open to visitors and staff, offering packaged food service.
-Hours are Wednesday–Sunday, 8 am–5 pm.
+Hours are Friday, 10 am – 6 pm, and Saturday and Sunday, 10 am – 5 pm.
 Our restaurant, Storico, is closed until further notice.